Click here to view Undergraduate Rates at Fordham University.

 There are limited scholarships available for this program.
 The IDHA prioritizes scholarship requests from regional students.

 The International Diploma in Humanitarian Assistance (IDHA) is a professional qualification of competence for humanitarian workers destined for growth in national and international organizations.
-Being held in Pretoria and Amman, this course will emphasize localization in the MENA and SA Regions, preparing its graduates to create positive change as future leaders and managers of humanitarian response in the 21st century
+Being held in Pretoria and Bangkok, this course will emphasize localization in the South Africa and Southeast Asia Regions, preparing its graduates to create positive change as future leaders and managers of humanitarian response in the 21st century.

 Admitted IDHA students are responsible for their own transportation to/from the site and are required to bring their own laptops, notebooks, and writing utensils